-A Registered Nurse (RN) directly cares for individuals, families, groups, communities to be healthy and well.
+A Registered Nurse (RN) is a nursing professional that directly cares for individuals, families, groups, communities to be healthy and well.
 A Registered Nurse will coordinate patient care as part of a team with physicians and other health providers.

 Other nursing professions: